portrik/portrik/README.md

 # Hello There 👋

-My name is Patrik.
-Yeah, that is not a typo.
-Just Czech spelling.
-But, most probably, you have not come here to read about the quirks an obscure slavic language.
-So let's get to business, shall we.
+I am Patrik.
+I like to do higher level programming, analog photography and video games.

 ## Tech Stack 💻

-* MacBook Pro
+* 💻 MacBook Pro 16" Intel
-  * Unparalleled reliability
-  * One-month uptime
-  * Accommodates a lot of stickers
-  * Would love to switch to 14" from 16"
+  * Would love to switch to 14"
+  * Except for the notch because why would I need that
 * macOS
   * It really just works (most of the time)
   * But I am partial to Linux as well